RealismusModding/realismusmodding.github.io/mods/seasons/manual/info_for_map_makers.md

 Like any other XML-part we have in Seasons, there are two ways to get new replacement visuals in the game: by adding it to the map or by making a separate mod.
 Ideally, a map maker incorporates it into the map.
 If that has not been done it is possible to make a Seasons Texture Mod (STM), as can be found on our GitHub for a couple of popular maps.

 This procedure is a little tricky and I can recommend using a map with custom texture replacements like "Dusty Cove" by DustyDave available on the modhub as an example.
-You can use data\textures.xml and the files under resources\replacementTextures in the Seasons mod for examples of what's possible.
+You can use `data/textures.xml` and the files under resources/replacementTextures in the Seasons mod for examples of what's possible.
 Take it slowly and methodically doing one season for one material at a time and get that working before continuing to the next.

 Except for seasons_textures.xml you could use different file and directory name as long as you edit the files accordingly but I will not point out where to do those changes but rather stick to one way of doing it in this example.

-#### Setting up the map for texture replacement.
+#### Adding texture replacements

+By default, Seasons will replace textures for all default FS17 trees.
+If you have trees that do not have replacements (for example, FS15 trees, or CPF bushes), you can add your own replacement textures.

 - Create a folder resources in the top level folder of your map.
-- Create a textures folder and subfolders in it for each season like textures\autumn, textures\spring and textures\winter.
+- Create a textures folder and subfolders in it for each season like `textures/autumn`, `textures/spring` and `textures/winter`.
 This is where you will store the season specific texture files.
 - Copy replacementTexturesMaterialHolder.i3d and replacementTexturesMaterialHolder.i3d.shapes from the directory "resources/replacementTextures" in the seasons mod to that resources folder.
 - Edit replacementTexturesMaterialHolder.i3d so only the skeleton remains as follows: